 4. Weather App

-Use an API like OpenWeatherMap to fetch and display weather data based on user input.
+Using an API like OpenWeatherMap, pull and present weather data based upon users input.

 5. Personal Diary